makersacademy/chitter-challenge/README.md

 ```

 Steps:
-- write feature test
+- write feature test - done
-- create log-in page
+- create log-in page which will take you to sign up if you don't have an account - done
-- add log-in method to Maker class
+- add log-in method to Maker class to test the credentials - done
-- use it
+- use it - done
-- assuming success, update the session user id and reload peeps list
+- assuming success, update the session user id and reload peeps list - done
 - assuming fail, warn the user